-Professional narrative definition of Sepsis: Singer M et al ('Sepsis-3')
+Professional narrative definition of Sepsis: 'Sepsis-3'

 'Sepsis is characterised by a life-threatening organ dysfunction due to a dysregulated host response to infection.'

 Importantly, both describe sepsis not as 'a bad infection', but as the body's response to infection.
 This is helpful in order for us and our patients to understand that antibiotics alone will not fix the problem.